 Examples of Echinoderms: are Asterias (starfish), Echinus (sea urchin), Antedon (sea lily), Cucumaria (sea cucumber), and Ophiura (Brittle star).

 Asteroidea– (Sea-stars) Most of the echinoderms belong to this class.

 - They possess a star-shaped, flattened body having five arms.

 - In these members the pedicellaria is present.

-- They possess tube feet with suckers, which helps in gripping the surface and to capture prey.
+- They possess tube feet with suckers, which help in gripping the surface and capturing prey.